gabrielmcg/Docker-docs/ops/README.md

 <h3 class="title topictitle3" id="ariaid-title18">About Docker Enterprise Edition</h3>

 <div class="body">
-<p class="p">Docker Enterprise Edition (EE) is a leading enterprise containers-as-a-service (CaaS)
+<p class="p">Docker Enterprise Edition (EE) is the leading enterprise-ready container
-software platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
+platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
 Docker EE provides integrated container management and security from development to production.
 Enterprise-ready capabilities like multi-architecture orchestration and secure software supply chain give